netdata/netdata/docs/contributing/style-guide.md

 ### Images

 Don't rely on images to convey features, ideas, or instructions.
-Accompany every image with description alt text and relevant descriptions.
+Accompany every image with descriptive alt text.

 In Markdown, use the standard image syntax, `![]()`, and place the alt text between the brackets `[]`.
 Here's an example using our logo: